Social Media Standards

 Be sure to utilize the University’s appropriate graphics and components that appear in the University Brand Guide.
 This guide is vital in promoting and protecting the University’s identity in a consistent manner.
-For access to UWF’s Brand Guide, visit our Comprehensive Brand Guide site.
+For access to UWF’s Brand Guide, visit our Graphic Standards Manual site.
 UWF offers marketing materials, which include graphics and photography and requests that University social media outlets utilize these materials.

 Choose Appropriate Social Media Content Providers

 The department chair/director is responsible for the appointment of administrative rights to appropriate personnel.
 Suggested appropriate content providers are department chairs/directors and full-time faculty/staff.
 We strongly discourage University outlets to allow student employees access to official University social media accounts.

 Utilizing Social Media Outlets